 - Poor health

 - Using poor form (not engaging the abdominal muscles) when lifting heavy objects

-A family history, obesity, poor nutrition, and smoking can also contribute to hernias.
-Men are more likely than women to develop hernias.
+A family history of hernias, obesity, poor nutrition, and smoking can also contribute to hernias.
+Men are more likely than women to develop a hernia.

 What are the most common types of hernias?

 - Incisional (on or near a surgery scar)

 - Inguinal (inner groin)

 What happens during an open hernia repair surgery?

 Your doctor will perform a physical exam to diagnose the hernia.
 The exam may include imaging tests, such as an abdominal ultrasound, CT scan or MRI.
 Once you’re sure you have a hernia, your healthcare provider will explain your options for hernia repair surgery.

 In open hernia repair surgery, a surgeon makes one large incision your abdomen.
 Then, they locate the hernia sac and push it back into its proper position.
 Next, they reinforce the muscle wall with stitches or mesh and close the incision.